 !
 And because we want you to particpate, every month Book Club offers up prizes for the top participants.
 To win prizes, comment thoughtfully, write critical reviews and create fan art!
 (You can note us links to your reviews and fan art.)
 I will be keeping track of who says/does what and PinkyMcCoversong

 will send one of the prizes to the monthly winner, and one of the prizes will be put in the "prize bucket" to go to the top participant for the first 6 months of 2015.

 , we've got ARC's (advanced reader copies) of The Visitors

 by Simon Sylvester

 .
-You'll get to read it before it comes out officially!
+You'll get to read it (and lord spoilers over your friends) before it comes out officially!

 Thank you for participating, and I hope you'll stick around to read our next book,